jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

   then it's likely the equivalent group is all wrong together.
 * If two answers are the opposite of each other, then the answer is likely one of those.
 Ignore the other choices.
 * Use epidemiology to pick the most likely.
-The most common disease (avoid [zebras]).
+The most common disease ([avoid zebras][zebras]).
 An adult patient with no mention of chronic or childhood issues, then rule out congenital diseases that would have shown up in early childhood (e.g. hemophilia, sickle cell).
 Anything that occurs suddenly without any history, think acquired instead of congenital.
 * Avoid costly or invasive diagnostic tests.
 * Don't go for something you've never heard of until you've ruled out all other options.